 His death saw brutal reprisals brought against the Czech population; with thousands of people being killed, or being deported to camps where they would later die.
 Details of what happened to the brave resistance members who were responsible for his death can be found by searching for Operation Anthropoid on the internet(I must warn you that it does not make for easy reading).I admire their bravery, and I was very shocked at how brutal their end was.

 The year after Heydrich’s assassination, the German director Fritz Lang (who became an American citizen in 1939) made a film about this event and its brutal aftermath.
 I only became aware of Lang’s film recently, and when I saw that it was being released on Blu-ray, I jumped at the chance of being able to watch this film.
-It arrived a few days ago, and I have to say that I am so impressed with the film, and also with the visual quality of the Blu-ray release.
+It arrived a few days ago, and I have to say that I am so impressed with the film.
+I’m also very impressed with the visual quality of the Blu-ray release.

 For a film made in the 1940’s, Hangmen Also Die! is a surprisingly violent, gritty, and very dark film.
-There are several scenes in this that I’m really surprised got past the censors; scenes such as the taxi driver who commits suicide before he can be taken for torture, the execution sequence near the end, the badly beaten man being dragged through Gestapo headquarters, and the murder of a main character near the end of the film.
-Of course it’s good these were included because they help to bring home the terrible reality of life under Nazi rule.
+There are several scenes in this that I’m really surprised got past the censors; scenes such as the taxi driver who commits suicide before he can be taken for torture.
+The execution sequence near the end.
+The badly beaten man being dragged through Gestapo headquarters, and the murder of a main character near the end of the film.
+Of course it’s good these scenes were included because they help to bring home the terrible reality of life under Nazi rule.

 In this film we see that members of the resistance are not only those who belong to a resistance group and carry weapons and carry out operations.
 Resistance members can include anyone who goes against the rules of the oppressors; this could be remaining friendly with people who everyone has been told not to associate with, or in refusing to name somebody to the authorities.